le-chartreux/modern-python/project/installation.md

 pip install --editable .
 ```

-This command will install the project in editable mode, allowing you to make modifications to the files and see the changes instantly.

 You can also install a project in editable mode with optional dependency groups by using the following command (here with the `--editable` shorten to `-e`):

 ```sh